 I always seem to take photos of Richard on trains – he hates it.
 I’m thinking of starting a series… or a coffee table book. 😉

 So we considered our options and settled on visiting the market at Brick Lane!
-We had both been to Brick Lane on different occasions, but never on the weekend, when their markets are open.
+We had both been to Brick Lane on different occasions, but never on the weekend, when their markets were open.

 To be honest, I was a bit disappointed.
 It was kind of small despite how much space there actually was.
-We’re both more into antiques than handmade stuff, and the market seemed full of screen printed clothing, or similar items.
+We’re both more into antiques than handmade stuff, and the market seemed full of screen-printed clothing, or similar items.
 Not quite what we were looking for.

 What they didn’t have in terms of stuff to buy, however, they made up for in stuff to eat!
 Nowhere near the options at Camden or Borough Markets, but they had momos!
-After living in Nepal, Richard has quite the affinity for those little Tibetan dumplings… so to say that he was ‘chuffed’ to see that stall, would be an understatement.
-And of course we had to share a sampling!
-We tried all the varieties except for vegetarian, and enjoyed them all.
+After living in Nepal, Richard has quite the affinity for those little Tibetan dumplings… so to say that he was ‘chuffed’ to see that stall would be an understatement.
+And of course, we had to share a sampling!
+We tried all the varieties except for vegetarian and enjoyed them all.
 The spicy dip had quite the kick!

 Now, sharing a few dumplings isn’t quite enough for a full meal.
 There were some other amazing options available in the Brick Lane market, but we had another lunch in mind… salt beef bagels!

 I had heard about the bagels here at Beigel Bake, as being the best salt beef in London.
 I’m a huge fan of spicy mustard and pickles… so these seemed right up my alley!
 But, if I’m being honest, I think the ones at Borough Market are better (controversial, I know).
-Maybe it’s the better pickles, but a lot of it is probably due to the fact that Beigel Bake cranks out like a bazillion of them each day, and they sort of just slap them together.
+Maybe it’s the better pickles, but a lot of it is probably due to the fact that Beigel Bake cranks out a bazillion of them each day, and they sort of just slap them together.
 Seriously, the lines there for bagels are mental.
 I like a bit more care with my food.